yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## ACME Extensions

-This protocol extends the ACME protocol, to allow for recurrent orders.
+This protocol extends the ACME protocol, to allow for recurrent Orders.

 ### Extending the Order Resource

-The order resource is extended with the following attributes:
+The Order resource is extended with the following attributes:

 ~~~
   {